 - 1. Connect to the detector using USB following the procedure described in Section 5.2.1. - 2.
 In the WiFi tab for the detector: - For dynamic IP addresses, set Automatically obtain IP Address to on.
 Once it has been successfully allocated, record the IP Address for use in connection profiles.
-It can be found on the detector status screen. - For static IP addresses, set Automatically obtain IP Address to off, and set the IP Address, Subnet Mask and Default Gateway to a valid address in the building network. - Set the SSID, security mode and WEP key or WPA pass phrase as required to connect to the building access point.
+It can be found on the detector status screen. - For static IP addresses, set Automatically obtain IP Address to off, and set the IP Address, Subnet Mask and Default Gateway to a valid address in the building network. - Set the WiFi access point SSID and WPA2 pass phrase as required to connect to the building access point.
 Refer to Section 5.5.4 for further information. - Set the detector authentication password, using the Set Password button located in the General tab.
-Refer to Section 5.3.1 on page 54 for further information.
+Refer to Section 5.3.1 on page 52 for further information.